 I hope you found these tips helpful - let me know!
 If you'd like to go further, then there are several options:

 1. Sign-up for my newsletter - Get my 10 Top parenting tips as a free download, and weekly parenting tips, my favourite books and podcasts.
 2. Want more listening tools and sensory hacks?
-Join Munira, a sensory specialist, and I on 26 May for a 2 hour interactive workshop with plenty of time for Q and A.
+You missed my live, interactive workshop with Munira, a sensory specialist, but if you message me, you can purchase a copy of the recording.

 3. Contact me to find out about my individual coaching offers.

 PS: We need to model good listening too!
 When your child wants to talk to you, put your phone down ;-)